All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How long do I need to take NAD+ precursors?

 Because NAD+ decline is ongoing (driven by aging and CD38 activity), most longevity-focused protocols are designed for long-term use.
 Think of it like exercise: the benefits continue as long as you maintain the practice.
-Some patients incorporate periodic IV infusions alongside daily oral supplementation for a comprehensive approach.
+Some patients incorporate periodic IV infusions alongside daily oral supplementation for a thorough approach.

 Is NAD+ therapy compatible with GLP-1 weight loss medication?